nicholaslenz12/System-Bio/README.md

 ## Directories
 #### Bifurcation Analysis
-(Deprecated) Generates a plot demonsrating for what combinations of paramter values the wild-type species' concentration remains bounded in time.
+(Deprecated) Generates a plot demonstrating for what combinations of paramter values the wild-type species' concentration remains bounded in time.
 Needs heavy improvement.

 #### Models
 Mathematical models for the wild-type, controller, antibiotic, and metabolite growth rates.
 Currently there are three models, each more advanced at slowing the growth rate of the controller: